AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 This starts the Qt based interface defined in `gui.py` and launches the background worker defined in `worker.py` for handling networking and hotkeys.
-For troubleshooting, you can enable debug logging by setting the `logging` level to `DEBUG` in `main.py`.
+For troubleshooting, you can enable verbose logging by changing the `level` argument of `logging.basicConfig` to `DEBUG` in `main.py`.
+Log entries are stored in the `logs` directory beside the executable with automatic rotation.

 ## Building a Windows executable